maikka39/WatchTogether/README.md

 * Use database instead of variables for sessions
 * Add toggle for dark theme
 * Redesign backend as I was stupid when I made this
+* Add popup if username is not set

 ## Contact